30 March 2023

 4. Consider your advice options

+Everyone's financial journey is unique.
 Being able to ask questions and get recommendations from experts can make all the difference.
-Everyone's financial journey is unique, so we're here to help create the future you want with financial advice that's right for you.
+Financial advisers who work with AustralianSuper1 can help you create the future you want with financial advice that's right for you.

 From simple super advice over-the-phone to comprehensive financial advice tailored to you, there's an option to suit everyone.
 There's also calculators, webinars and articles to help you take control and make the most of what's yours.

 1. Personal financial product advice is provided under the Australian Financial Services Licence held by a third party and not by AustralianSuper Pty Ltd. Fees may apply.